02 Bungee Jumper#

 • The motion of a bungee cord and jumper is similar to that of a whip.
 When a whip is cracked, energy from the entire whip is transferred via internal forces to the tip in such a way that initial speeds of a few meters per second become supersonic at the tip.

-• Continuously the portion of the chain at the bottom of the loop is coming to rest.
+• Continuously, the portion of the chain at the bottom of the loop is coming to rest.
 Since it was moving downward, an upward force is required on this part of the system.
 Since this upward force is an internal force, and Newton’s Third Law must be satisfied, there must be an equal and opposite downward force somewhere within the system.
 A portion of this reaction force acts on the stationary part of the chain, but another part acts on the falling portion, causing it to accelerate.

 • The falling portion of the chain can be thought of as a rocket moving downward.
-It is “ejecting” chain as its “fuel” in such a way that the ejected chain is always at rest.
+It is “ejecting” the chain as its “fuel” in such a way that the ejected chain is always at rest.
 So this ejected chain is “fired” upward, producing a downward “thrust” on the remaining portion of the moving chain.

 Remarks:#